The Life Sciences Law Review: United Kingdom

 - the potential benefits of the medicinal product outweigh the adverse effects; and

-- the applicant is able to supply the product and to manufacture it to a consistent quality standard of GMP.
+- the applicant is able to supply the product and to manufacture it to a consistent quality standard of good manufacturing practice (GMP).

-The Medical Devices Regulations permit the supply of custom-made medical devices that meet the essential requirements but have not been CE-marked, and also devices that do not meet the essential requirements, provided that the MHRA authorises their use.
+The Medical Devices Regulations permit the supply of custom-made medical devices that meet the essential requirements but have not been CE-marked or UKCA marked, and also devices that do not meet the essential requirements, provided that the MHRA authorises their use.

 The use of an individual non-complying medical device, for a single named patient, is permitted only in exceptional circumstances; for example, where no alternative CE-marked devices are available or where it has been demonstrated that the morbidity or mortality of patients is significantly reduced with the use of the device in question as compared to those using alternative available treatment.
 The MHRA requires that an application be made for each patient, which includes information from the manufacturer and relevant clinician.